GuillaumeAlvarez/AtelierIntegrationContinue-PE-GUI/README.md

 $mail->setLanguage('fr', '/optional/path/to/language/directory/');
 ```

-We welcome corrections and new languages – if you're looking for corrections to do, run the [PHPMailerLangTest.php](https://github.com/PHPMailer/PHPMailer/tree/master/test/PHPMailerLangTest.php) script in the tests folder and it will show any missing translations.
+We welcome corrections and new languages â€“ if you're looking for corrections to do, run the [PHPMailerLangTest.php](https://github.com/PHPMailer/PHPMailer/tree/master/test/PHPMailerLangTest.php) script in the tests folder and it will show any missing translations.

 ## Documentation
 Start reading at the [GitHub wiki](https://github.com/PHPMailer/PHPMailer/wiki).
 If you're having trouble, head for [the troubleshooting guide](https://github.com/PHPMailer/PHPMailer/wiki/Troubleshooting) as it's frequently updated.